discourse/message_bus/README.md

 Read the generated docs: <https://www.rubydoc.info/gems/message_bus>

+## Requirements

+Ruby v3+
+ActiveRecord gem v6+ (in case if you use ActiveRecord adapter) Redis gem v5+ (in case of ActiveRecord adapter or Redis adapter) PostgreSQL v11+ (in case of ActiveRecord adapter or PG adapter)

 ## Ruby version support

-MessageBus only support officially supported versions of Ruby; as of [2021-03-31](https://www.ruby-lang.org/en/downloads/branches/) this means we only support Ruby version 2.6 and up.
+MessageBus only support officially supported versions of Ruby; as of [2023-07-07](https://www.ruby-lang.org/en/downloads/branches/) this means we only support Ruby version 3.0+.

 ## Can you handle concurrent requests?